archivesspace/archivesspace/README.md

 You can check your Java version by running the command:

      java -version

+Currently, if you want to use Java 1.8, you will need to remove the jdt-compiler jar library from the java classpath ( lib directory of your ArchivesSpace directory).
+This will disable the use of Jasper reports ( but not regular reports).

 When you extract the `.zip` file, it will create a directory called `archivesspace`.
 To run the system, just execute the appropriate